alimnaqvi/alimnaqvi/README.md

 ### Hi, I'm Ali

-I write code with a product mindset.
-With 4+ years of experience in business operations, I prioritize maintainability, scalability, and real-world utility in everything I build.
-I am language-agnostic, though I am currently most productive in Python, C++, C, and JavaScript/TypeScript.
+I am a Software Engineer with a background in Business Operations.
+My unique path has taught me that great code isn't just about syntax; it's about reliability, maintainability, and solving the right user problems.

+**My Focus:**
+*   **Core Engineering:** Strong foundation in C and C++ (memory management, algorithms).
+*   **Scripting & Automation:** Proficient in Python and Bash for removing operational toil.
+*   **Modern Web:** Experience with JavaScript/TypeScript and API development.

 Check out my personal website and blog: [alimnaqvi.com](https://www.alimnaqvi.com)